Top 5 movies

 © St. Petersburg Times

-- 4. Far from Heaven -- Those Technicolor tearjerkers of the 1950s are recalled by director Todd Haynes.
-Julianne Moore plays a housewife of that era coping with the fact her husband (Dennis Quaid) is gay.
+4. Far From Heaven -- Those Technicolor tear-jerkers of the 1950s are recalled by director Todd Haynes.
+National Board of Review award winner Julianne Moore plays a housewife coping with her husband (Dennis Quaid) being gay.
+Nominated for four Golden Globe awards.

 Back to Weekend